The card machine market is denser than ever, meaning fees are more competitive and contracts more suitable for small businesses.

 Buying a card machine

-App-based card readers (also called mPOS readers) are the cheapest card machines, because they depend on a connection with a smartphone or tablet to work.
+App-based card readers (also called mPOS readers) are the cheapest card machines, because they depend on a connection with a smartphone or tablet.
 You’ll need to download the associated app on your mobile device, then sync it with the card reader over Bluetooth.

 These devices are provided by payment facilitators like Zettle, SumUp and Square.
-They make their money through a transaction fee and add-on services connected to the card reader account, keeping the start-up cost down to a minimum.
+They make their money through a transaction fee and add-on services in the card reader account, keeping the start-up cost down to a minimum.

 The price of mPOS card readers are mostly in the region of £20-£50 excluding VAT.
 There’s usually no fee for shipping or account creation.
 These are the most popular options: